Steven J. Lindauer, D.M.D., M.D.Sc.

 Professor and chair

-The Department of Orthodontics is dedicated to providing the best and latest care to our patients, as well as offering the best preparation for our graduate orthodontic residents.
+The Department of Orthodontics is dedicated to providing the best and latest care to patients, as well as offering the best preparation for graduate orthodontic residents.
 The department offers a 24-month advanced education Master of Science in Dentistry program.
 The program teaches state-of-the-art clinical care in an environment modeled after private orthodontic practice.

 ORTH 532.
 Biomechanics: Theoretical Basis for Tooth Movement.
 1 Hour.